dmeybohm/editorconfig-git-preserve-history/README.rst

 editorconfig-git-preserve-history
 =================================

-This will read `editorconfig` files and preserve history by writing new commits with the original authorship and date but with the whitespace updated.
+This will read `editorconfig`_ files and preserve history by writing new commits with the original authorship and date but with thewhitespace updated.

+The purpose of this is twofold: to maintain the original authorship of changes due only to editorconfig, thus making the original authorship information more accessible even when using editorconfig, and also to avoid the hassle of having to handle large numbers of changes due to files that are drastically different from what's configured in an .editorconfig.

+By rewriting all the whitespace at once with this tool, you can keep your editorconfig plugin in your editor enabled, and avoid unnecessary whitespace changes in other more important code changes.

 Installation
 ------------